Demographics of Louisiana: Cajuns and Creoles

 The Creole people of Louisiana are split into two racial divisions.
 Créole was the term first given to French settlers born in Louisiana when it was a colony of France.
 In Spanish, the term for natives was criollo.
 Given the immigration and settlement patterns, white Creoles are predominantly of French and Spanish ancestry.
 As the slave population grew in Louisiana, there were also enslaved blacks who could be called Creoles, in the sense of having been born in the colony.

-The special meaning of Louisiana Creole, however, is associated with free people of color (gens de couleur libres), which was generally a third class of mixed-race people who were concentrated in southern Louisiana and New Orleans.
+The special meaning of Louisiana Creole, is associated with free people of color (gens de couleur libres), which was generally a third class of mixed-race people who were concentrated in southern Louisiana and New Orleans.
 This group was formed under French and Spanish rule, made up at first of descendants from relationships between colonial men and enslaved women, mostly African.
 As time went on, colonial men chose companions who were often women of color, or mixed-race.
 Often the men would free their companions and children if still enslaved.

 The arrangements were formalized in New Orleans as plaçage, often associated with property settlements for the young women and education for their children, or at least for sons.
-Creoles who were free people of color during French and Spanish rule formed a distinct class; many were educated and became wealthy property owners or artisans, and they were politically active.
+Creoles who were free people of color during French and Spanish rule formed a distinct class.
+Many were educated and became wealthy property owners or artisans, and they were politically active.
 Often these mixed-race Creoles married only among themselves.
 They were a distinct group between French and Spanish descendants, and the mass of enslaved Africans.

 After the Haitian Revolution, the class of free people of color in New Orleans and Louisiana was increased by French-speaking refugees and immigrants from Haiti.
 At the same time, French-speaking whites entered the city, some bringing slaves with them, who in Haiti were mostly African natives.
 In 1809, nearly 10,000 refugees from Saint-Domingue arrived from Cuba, where they had first fled, to settle en masse in New Orleans.
 They doubled that city’s population and helped preserve its French language and culture for several generations.

 Creoles of color today are frequently racially mixed, being of African, French (and/or Spanish) and/or Native American heritage.
 Their families have historically adhered to the French or Creole-speaking environment and culture.
 The separate status of Creoles of color was diminished after the Louisiana Purchase, and even more so after the American Civil War.
 Those Creoles who had been free for generations before the American Civil War lost some of their legal and social standing.